Couchers-org/couchers/site/markdown/faq.md

 We believe moderation can be built into the system where necessary so that more trusted members of the community can take charge of moderation actions, and we can rely on the volunteer efforts of moderators.
 This method is cost-effective, scalable and cements communities into the functioning of the platform.

 On the development end, we will initially handle the [build and development](/solutions/the-build) of the platform ourselves and have committed time to complete it.
-Over time, we wish to onboard more volunteers, and as time goes by, hope to hand over a number of development and maintenance tasks to individuals from the community, according to our [governance model](/governance).
+Over time, we wish to onboard more volunteers, and as time goes by, hope to hand over a number of development and maintenance tasks to individuals from the community.

 Server hosting will be our main cost, but we believe we will easily be able to cover the cost of hosting through donations from the community.
 We also believe Couchsurfing&#8482; was [built poorly](/issues/the-build), increasing the hosting costs.
 We believe that if we build a great platform for the community, the community will be willing to pitch in enough to keep it going.